brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo.md

   <span class="caption">Image: Sass logo and Sass glasses icon, sourced from <a href="https://sass-lang.com" target="_blank" rel="noopener">Sass website</a>; adapted in <a href="https://affinity.serif.com/en-us/designer/" target="_blank" rel="noopener">Affinity&nbsp;Designer</a></span>
 ---

-**Update, 2022-03-09**: Things changed dramatically the day after I originally wrote this, so there's a [sequel](/posts/2022/03/using-dart-sass-hugo-sequel/) you'll definitely want to read after this one.
+**Update, 2022‑03‑09**: Things changed dramatically the day after I originally wrote this, so there's a [sequel](/posts/2022/03/using-dart-sass-hugo-sequel/) you'll definitely want to read after this one.
 {.yellowBox}

 {{% disclaimer %}}

-As promised at the end of my [previous post](/posts/2022/03/making-tailwind-jit-work-hugo-version-3-edition/) *(please read that first if you haven't already, and then come back here)*, I used what I learned in that exercise to try an experiment which worked---and it constitutes excellent news for [Hugo](https://gohugo.io) users who prefer to style their sites with [Sass](https://sass-lang.com).
+As promised at the end of my [previous post](/posts/2022/03/making-tailwind-jit-work-hugo-version-3-edition/) *(please read that first if you haven't already, and then come back here)*, I used what I learned in that exercise to try an experiment which worked --- and it constitutes excellent news for [Hugo](https://gohugo.io) users who prefer to style their sites with [Sass](https://sass-lang.com).

 First, as almost always seems necessary, I'll provide some back story.